dd32/td-gh-ex/readme.txt

 It has a perfect design that's great for any Business/Firms  Blogs who wants a new look for their site.
 Three page templates Home ,Blog and Contact Page.
 BusiProf supports featured slider managed from Theme Option Panel.

-Author: Priyanshu Mittal,Hari Malya,Shahid Mansuri and Vibhor Purandare.
+Author: Priyanshu Mittal,Hari Maliya,Shahid Mansuri and Vibhor Purandare.
 Theme Homepage Url: http://www.webriti.com/demo/wp/appointment

 About: